yoavsc0302/deep-learning-out-of-distribution-digit-recognition/README.md

 This project addresses the Out-of-Distribution (OOD) detection problem using deep learning on the MNIST dataset.
 It combines a convolutional neural network (CNN) with clustering-based outlier detection in embedding space to classify known digits and reject unknown or unexpected inputs.

+For a complete technical explanation of the model, methodology, and experimental findings, see [`Project_Summary.pdf`](./Project_Summary.pdf).

 ## 🧠 Approach Summary

 - **CNN Feature Extractor**: Learns compact representations of digit images.